flitvious/go-apla/README.md

 #### Create a directory for Apla

-For Debian 9 OS, it is recommended to store all software used by Apla Blockchain Platform in a special directory.
+For Debian 9 OS, it is recommended to store all software used by Apla blockchain platform in a special directory.

 In this guide, we will use /opt/apla directory, but you can change it to your own.